 There are two Atlantic 85 lifeboats stationed in Jersey.

-- St Helier's Atlantic 85, David Page, entered service in January 2007 and is kept on a hydro hoist mounted on a pontoon in the harbour, which the crew reach by inflatable Y boat.
+- St Helier's Atlantic 85, David Page, entered service in January 2007 and is kept on a versa dock adjacent the pontoon in the harbour.

 - St Catherine's Atlantic 85, Eric W. Wilson, entered service in June 2010.
 She is kept on a trailer in the St Catherine's boathouse where she is launched by tractor.